 - In order to start receiving mail on the new email addresses, MX records must be set up pointing to G Suite.
 We strongly recommend that you do this prior to performing the rename.

 - Recent Purchase.
 A rename cannot be processed if you've processed any hosting transactions within the last two hours.
 Hosting transactions include your account's original purchase, upgrading or downgrading your hosting plan or term length, renewing your hosting term, or canceling a hosting renewal.

 - New Domains.
 Newly registered domains can only be canceled within 3 days of purchase.
 If you would like the primary domain released and refunded as part of the rename process, please indicate this in the rename request.

 - Weebly.
 Changing the primary domain name will break your ability to publish an existing Weebly site on the old and new primary domain.
 If you're using Weebly to publish your website on either the current or new primary domain, we highly recommend that you do not change the primary domain name, or you'll have to rebuild your website(s).

 - Downtime.
 The websites and email hosted on this account will be down while the system changes your primary domain, which can take anywhere from a few minutes to an hour.

 - Backups.
-Your usernames, passwords, files, databases, etc. will not be changed; however, we highly recommend that you download a complete backup of your website files and databases to your home computer as a fail-safe against possible file corruption.
+Your usernames, passwords, files, databases, etc., will not be changed; however, we highly recommend that you download a complete backup of your website files and databases to your home computer as a fail-safe against possible file corruption.

 - File Directories.
 The new primary domain will point to the public_html directory, the same way the current primary domain does now.
-It is your responsibility to move the website files for both domains to their new locations in order for the sites to function properly.
+It is your responsibility to move the website files for both domains to their new locations for the sites to function properly.